AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 callerid="Repeater" <0000000000>
 ```

-**Note**: The value in quotes is the name of the autopatch caller, and the numbers in angle brackets are the originating telephone number to use.
+The value in quotes is the CallerID Name of the autopatch caller, and the numbers in angle brackets are the originating telephone number (CallerID Number) to use.

 ### connpgm= and discpgm=
 These options run user defined scripts.